Virginia Tech® home

 2. Describe the knowledge / skills you expect the intern to gain from this experience.

 The intern will gain experience with Virginia Tech lab procedures (collecting and submitting soil, weed, insect and disease samples and interpreting the results).
-He/she will gain knowledge related to home horticulture, nutrition, native plants, volunteer administration, food safety, food preservation, forages and beekeeping, among other topics that may arise based on local need.
+The intern will gain knowledge related to home horticulture, nutrition, native plants, volunteer administration, food safety, food preservation, forages and beekeeping, among other topics that may arise based on local need.
 He/she will gain experience in researching, organizing and presenting an educational workshop to both youth and adult audiences.
 Finally, he/she will become more familiar with the facets of master volunteer programs, from recruitment to recognition.

 3. How will the intern learn about the breadth of VCE and our various program areas?

 The goal is to ensure that the intern works with all program areas during his/her ten weeks, so time will be spent with ANR, 4-H and FCS personnel in any given week.
-As we don’t currently have an FCS agent in the unit office, the intern will spend time working with the multi-county SNAP-FCS agent whose coverage area includes Wise County.
+As we don’t currently have an FCS agent in the unit office, the intern will spend time working with the multi-county FCS agent whose coverage area includes Wise County.